 The process of registration or authorisation as can be tedious without proper knowledge and industry insights.
 PSP Lab may assist you with a timely procurement of authorisation and establishment of a solid framework for operating your business.
-Typical services for obtaining a FinTech license offered by PSP Lab consists of:
+Exact documents that you will need to apply for a PSP license depend on your business model.
+Typical services for obtaining a EMI license offered by PSP Lab consists of:

 Preparation of documents

 - Business Plan, including market research, plan of operations, marketing plan, etc;

 - Financial projection (3 years) including Profit/Loss Statement, Balance Sheet, Cash Flow Statement, sensitivity tests and capital adequacy assessment and fully automated financial model in Excel;